Here is the simplest definition of the term:

 …Our social tools remove older obstacles to public expression and thus remove the bottlenecks that characterized mass media.
 The result is the mass amateurization of efforts previously reserved for media professionals.

-The mass amateurization diminishes what he calls “professionalism”.
-In his point of view, professionals often enforce tight and hard-to-achieve standards in their profession, not only to keep the work quality high but also to protect their turf from the amateurs.
+Mass amateurization diminishes what he calls “professionalism.”
+In his view, professionals often enforce strict and difficult-to-achieve standards in their profession, not only to maintain high work quality but also to protect their turf from amateurs.

-It’s not necessary to be a professional photographer for your work to be noticed.
-Even for a non-professional far-from-standard photo, there always will be some audience.
-The reality is even more bitter for the professionals: Their work may not get noticed anymore as it might become buried forever under millions of photos taken and shared by amateur photographers.
+It’s no longer necessary to be a professional photographer for your work to be noticed.
+Even for a non-professional, far-from-standard photo, there will always be some audience.
+The reality is even more bitter for professionals: Their work may no longer get noticed, as it might become buried forever under millions of photos taken and shared by amateur photographers.

 The same trend holds true for other types of content, including but not limited to articles, podcasts, and ebooks.

-In some of the textbooks and articles, I have seen references to the Wolske, Johnson & Adams (2009).
-They’ve titled their paper as: “Citizen professional toolkits: empowering communities through mass amateurization.”
+In some textbooks and articles, I have seen references to Wolske, Johnson, & Adams (2009).
+They titled their paper: “Citizen Professional Toolkits: Empowering Communities Through Mass Amateurization.”

-He describes the effect of mass amateurization on the media (specifically news industry) in a brief yet convincing, statement:
+He describes the effect of mass amateurization on the media (specifically the news industry) in a brief yet convincing statement:

 [news will change from an] institutional prerogative to news as part of a communications ecosystem.